pereaw/port/README.md

 ## SQL projects

-I felt the need to upload some sort of more complete work dealing with SQL.
-I only have a few projects in there right now but I am continuously working on SQL problems in general (leetcode/datalemur) and would like to work on another large project.
+Here are a few projects exploring tables or databases in SQL.
+In general there are a series of queries and aggregates performed to create tables with various metrics.

 ## About